 - Every lender has their own system in issuing a pre-approval

-- All pre-approvals at Gustan Cho Associates Mortgage Group are fully underwritten and issued by our mortgage underwriters
+- All pre-approvals at Gustan Cho Associates Mortgage Group are fully qualified and have an approve/eligible per automated underwriting system (AUS)

-Only files that has been fully underwritten as a TBD PROPERTY UNDERWRITING APPROVAL is issued pre-approvals by a mortgage underwriter.
+- TBD PROPERTY UNDERWRITING APPROVAL are files that has been underwritten first and issued pre-approvals by a mortgage underwriter

 What Is Role Of Mortgage Processor During Home Buying Stage